quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/troubleshooting-and-tips.md

 ```
 Of course you can also use the above example with `margin` instead of `padding` depending on your app.

 In order to make sure these are only added when opened on mobile via the Cordova build, you can check for the CSS class `.cordova` which is automatically added to the body by Quasar.
-Eg.
+Example:

 ```stylus
 body.cordova .my-selector